 As I walked down the path way that led to the employee entrance I noticed how appeasing the scenery was from the physical appearance of the facility to the exterior landscaping that gave vibrant vibes.
 I was focused and so ready to get money when u grow up from pretty much nothing u learn that getting to the bag is the main focus.
 I walked into the side entrance that was just a little ways off from the main entrance.
 It had a little courtyard that had tan and brown hues from the cold they had endured.
 Entering the building I felt a sense of hesitation.
 In that moment I instantly reverted back to one of my ole somany first days of school.
 The thought of being the new person never sits well with anyone, so I belive to think.
 Directly apon entering the second doorway.

 There was a coat rack to the left of me with tons of winter atier, time clock straight ahead with an employee bulliten board, a few bathrooms, locker rooms to my right, a spacious dinning area, fridge, tables, chair's (recliner's), and microwave.
 Adding to that abundance there where nice double picture window's that painted a view of the vibrant, but dull court yard.
 I located the locker that was assigned to me and proceeded to the time clock.
 As unfamiliar faces passed too and fro I began to urgently make my way out of the employee loung.
 After meeting with HR.
 I had to walk through what was called station one.
 Honestly as soon as I hit the floor instantly I felt the full vibe of what a nursing home living was like.
 Not only from the smell, but the full on appearance of siluets of elderly people sitting by their windows watching birds feed on the feeders, in which they had thems selves gifted.
-As I proceed down what I now consider to be the never ending corador hallway I set my sights on the housekeeping closet with full intention of no longer sporaticly becoming distracted by my own thoughts.
+As I continued down what I now consider to be the never ending corador hallway I set my sights on the housekeeping closet with full intention of no longer sporaticly becoming distracted by my own thoughts.
 Once I made my way to the cleaning closet I began to prepare my cleaning cart and patiently wait on my trainer.
 Mid cart prep, my trainer Sandy casually burst into the door and seemed to me by the look on her face to be of shock that I had already began our duties and was more then ready and rearing to go.

 Thank you for reading!